Lyrai/polynomial-computations/README.md

-    Use 'Polynomial.calculate(variables)' to calculate polynomial by array of variables Use 'Polynomial.derivative(base)' to differentiate equation by varibable base Use 'Polynomial.roots' to find the roots of a polynomial Use 'Polynomial.from_s' to get polynomial from string Use 'Polynomial.+(Other_Polynomial)' or 'Polynomial + Other_Polynomial' for polynomial addition
+    Use 'Polynomial.calculate(variables)' to calculate polynomial by array of variables Use 'Polynomial.derivative(base)' to differentiate equation by varibable base Use 'Polynomial.integrate(base)' to integrate equation by varibable base Use 'Polynomial.roots' to find the roots of a polynomial Use 'Polynomial.from_s' to get polynomial from string Use 'Polynomial.+(Other_Polynomial)' or 'Polynomial + Other_Polynomial' for polynomial addition